-These cards depict actions implemented by law enforcement to combat trafficking.
+These cards depict actions implemented by law enforcement to combat trafficking. police cards are quite similar from one excavation site to another.
 There are 5 cards per excavation site with 6 possible effects that will apply to the player drawing the card and/or to other players.
-The distribution of these cards is quite similar from one excavation site to another.

-5 variations: wood, metal, ceramic, paper, stone
+ICOM Red list has 5 variations: wood, metal, ceramic, paper, stone.